sharppy/SHARPpy/docs/source/interpreting_gui.rst

     :scale: 30%
     :align: center

+See `Atkins and Wakimoto 1991 <https://journals.ametsoc.org/doi/pdf/10.1175/1520-0434%281991%29006%3C0470%3AWMAOTS%3E2.0.CO%3B2>`_ for more information on what to look for in this inset when forecasting wet microbursts.

 Storm-Relative Winds w/ Height
 ------------------------------

 .. image:: tutorial_imgs/srw.png
     :scale: 30%
     :align: center

+See `Rasmussen and Straka 1998 <https://journals.ametsoc.org/doi/pdf/10.1175/1520-0493%281998%29126%3C2406%3AVISMPI%3E2.0.CO%3B2>`_ for more information on how the anvil-level storm relative winds may be used to predict supercell morphology.
+See `Thompson et al. 2003 <https://www.spc.noaa.gov/publications/thompson/ruc_waf.pdf>`_ for information on using the 4-6 km storm-relative winds to predict tornado environments.

 Possible Hazard Type
 --------------------